ysfsvm/koreader-patches/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/B0B8FQ871)

 > [!WARNING]
-> These patches may or may not work with Project Title, I don't use it myself so compatibility is NOT tested.
+> REGARDING **PROJECT TITLE** COMPATIBILITY
+> According to community feedback, only the **quick settings** patch works with Project Title.
+The other patches are reported to not work well.
+None of the patches guarantee any sort of Project Title compatibility as I don't use it myself.

 ## Installation